-- 1. Approves the programme of work of the Committee; - 2.
+- 1. Decides to approve the programme of work of the Committee;1 - 2.
 Stresses the importance of the participation of experts from developing countries and countries with economies in transition in the work of the Committee, calls in that regard for voluntary contributions to facilitate their participation, including through support for travel and daily subsistence, and invites Member States and international organizations in a position to do so to contribute; - 3.
-Requests the Secretary-General to submit to the Economic and Social Council in 2017 a report on the implementation of the present resolution, the recommendations on the transport of dangerous goods and the Globally Harmonized System of Classification and Labelling of Chemicals.
+Requests the Secretary-General to submit to the Economic and Social Council in 2019 a report on the implementation of the present resolution, the recommendations on the transport of dangerous goods and the Globally Harmonized System of Classification and Labelling of Chemicals.

-32nd plenary meeting 8 June 2015
+33rd plenary meeting 8 June 2017